alejosjen/bamazon-mysql/README.md

 * Input Validation:
   - Typing letters and random things will prompt the user on what to input to complete an order.

   - If a quantity is entered that is more the stock available, the application will report insufficent, share what is available and prompt the user to reorder.
+The application will not subtract from stock if the request is more than what's in stock.

 ## Shopping Experience
+This gif demonstrates entering an ID number and ordering 500 items.
+The same request is made to show that the database updates the amounts available.
+The third request shows a more reasonable order and then a choice to leave the store.
 ![Shopping](https://thumbs.gfycat.com/NeatSomeGeese-size_restricted.gif)

 ## Exits and Input Validation
+This gif demonstrates exiting the the store before confirmation of sales.
+The next part shows incorrect usages of the application and the prompt to show expected input.
+The question is restated, so the user is not necessarily taken back to the store's welcome message.
+The last part shows what happens when the user requests more than what's in stock.
 ![Database updating and Input Validation](https://thumbs.gfycat.com/EvilWhiteFallowdeer-size_restricted.gif)